Kim Moodie, Associate Professor (Visual Arts Studio Painting and Drawing)

-My research is primarily studio based but I have curated or co-curated nine exhibitions.
-My studio practice is drawing and painting focused with occasional forays into digital imaging and sculpture.
-I work primarily with India ink, and acrylic and oil paints.
-My subject matter concentrates on the dissection of narrative structures, the impact of symbols, and ahistorism.
-Stylistically my work can be categorized as horror vacui and neo -expressionistic.
+Kim Moodie’s research is primarily studio based although he has curated or co-curated nine exhibitions.
+His current studio practice is drawing and painting focused with occasional forays into digital imaging and sculpture.
+He works primarily with India ink, and acrylic and oil paints.
+His subject matter concentrates on the dissection of narrative structures, the impact of symbols, and ahistorism.
+Stylistically his work can be categorized as horror vacui and neo-expressionistic.

 1] A series of four to seven 36 x 73 in.
 India ink drawings examing the visual properties and meaning implications of an even plane of a huge number of fantastic figures and symbols.
 Each drawing has a different narrative underlying the field of imagery.

 2] A series of 30 x 22 in. expressionistic brush and ink drawings utilizing the dried residue left in the bottles of ink used in the above drawings.
 These drawings examine concerns contingent to adventure, exploration and environmental consequences.

 3] A series of acrylic and oil paintings investigating the border between representation and abstraction, and the relative inferences of meaning.

 Micah Lexier, “Here, Now and Nowhere,” Exhibition Pamphlet, Prairie Art Gallery, Grand Prairie Alberta, 2009.

 Micah Lexier, “ For Example,” Exhibition Pamphlet, Mount St. Vincent Art Gallery, Halifax, Nova Scotia, 2007.